ian1roberts/Grammar4U/README.md

 2. **Open the Web App**:
    - Open `index.html` in your browser (e.g., double-click the file or use a local server).
    - Configure the endpoint in the app settings to point to `http://localhost:3333` if not default.
+   - Enter the same proxy token you set in `.env` into the "Proxy token" field and click "Save settings".
 3. **Use the App**:
    - Paste or type text in the editor.
    - Press "Check" (or Ctrl+Enter) to analyze.